Terms Of Service

 B. Accuracy of Information.
 If you provide any information to us that is not current, complete, or accurate, OpenReel may terminate these Terms and your continued access and use of the Service.
 You agree to update your information if it is no longer current, complete, and accurate.

 C. Eligibility.
 You represent and warrant that: (1) you are at least 18 years of age; (2) you have not been previously suspended or removed from the Service; and (3) your registration and your use of the Service is in compliance with all applicable laws.
-OpenReel provides the Service from the United States.
+OpenReel is based in the United States.
 If you are using the Service from outside the United States, the Service may not be appropriate or permitted under applicable law.
-It is your responsibility to use the Service in accordance with all applicable law in any jurisdiction that applies to you.
+It is your responsibility to access and use the Service in accordance with all applicable law in any jurisdiction that applies to you.

 D. Credentials.
-As part of the registration process, you might be asked to select a username, password, or other login credentials.
+As part of the registration process, you may be asked to select a username, password, or other login credentials.
 You are responsible for maintaining the security and confidentiality of your login credentials.
 You agree to notify OpenReel immediately of any unauthorized use of your account or any other breach of security.
 To notify us, contact us at firstname.lastname@example.org.
-You are responsible for all use of the Service occurring under your account and all content posted with your account on the Service.
+You are responsible for all use of the Service occurring under your account and all content posted or otherwise provided to us or any third party via your account on the Service.
 You may not share your login credentials with any third party.
 OpenReel will not be liable for any loss that you incur as a result of someone else using your login credentials or account.
-You may be held liable for any losses incurred by OpenReel or a third party due to someone else using your account or login credentials.
+You agree that, to the extent permitted by applicable law, you may be held liable for any losses incurred by OpenReel or a third party due to someone else using your account or login credentials.

 E. Your Responsibilities.
 You may use the Service solely for lawful purposes, as intended through the provided functionality of the Service.
 You may not (and you may not allow or assist any third party to):

-(1) use, copy, modify, create derivative works of, install, transfer, or distribute the Service, except as specifically described in these Terms and any usage limitations described in the package you have purchased (and, if applicable, in the Enterprise Agreement);
+(2) use, copy, modify, create derivative works of, install, transfer, or distribute the Service, except as specifically described in these Terms and any usage limitations described herein or made available by us (and, if applicable, in the Enterprise Agreement);

-(10) use the Service to distribute any viruses or other malicious code, or to transmit large amounts of data in a way that would be expected to have a detrimental effect on the Service;
+(10) Introduce or use the Service to distribute any viruses, trojan horses, worms, logic bombs, or other software or material which is malicious or technologically harmful, or to transmit large amounts of data in a way that would be expected to have a detrimental effect on the Service;

-(11) use any robot, spider, site search/retrieval application, or other manual or automatic device or process to retrieve, index, “data mine,” or reproduce or circumvent the navigational structure or presentation of the Service or its contents;
+(11) use any robot, spider, site search/retrieval application, or other manual or automatic device or process to access the Service or to retrieve, index, “data mine,” or reproduce or circumvent the navigational structure or presentation of the Service or its contents;

-(13) disclose personal information about a third party or another OpenReel User on the Service or obtained from the Service without the consent of such third party or OpenReel User, or solicit, harvest, or collect information about other OpenReel Users without their consent;
+(12) disclose personal information about a third party or another OpenReel User on the Service or obtained from the Service without the consent of such third party or OpenReel User, or solicit, harvest, or collect information about other OpenReel Users, with or without their consent;

-(15) use the Service in violation of OpenReel’s or any third party’s intellectual property or other proprietary or legal rights;
+(14) use the Service in violation of OpenReel’s or any third party’s intellectual property or other proprietary or legal rights, or in a manner that causes OpenReel to violate applicable law;

-(17) use the Services as a video conferencing tool or for any purpose not contemplated by OpenReel’s documentation; or
+(15) use the Services as a video conferencing tool (except as expressly permitted in connection with a webinar) or for any purpose not contemplated by OpenReel’s documentation; or

 3. User Works; Confidentiality.

 A. Works.
-You may use the Service to upload, create, or edit video and/or audio recordings, templates, and other materials (the “Works”) through OpenReel’s remote video capture technology, screen recordings, or otherwise.
+Certain features of the Service may permit you to upload, publish, or otherwise share content via the Service, including messages, images, video, audio recordings, templates, data, text, and other materials and types of works (the “Works”).
 By creating or transmitting Works, or by posting Works to any area of the Service, you grant OpenReel and its designees a worldwide, non-exclusive, sublicenseable (through multiple tiers), assignable, royalty-free, perpetual, irrevocable license to use, reproduce, distribute, create derivative works of, publicly perform, publicly display, make, have made, sell, offer for sale, and import Works in any media now known or hereafter developed, for the purpose of providing, enhancing, and developing the Service, without compensation to you.
 You grant OpenReel and its designees the right to use your name, likeness, photograph, and voice (“Likeness”), to the extent your Likeness is incorporated into any Works, in connection with providing the Service to you (and to the OpenReel Enterprise Customer, if applicable).

 B. Monitoring.
 We have the right (but not the obligation) to: (1) monitor the Works and use of the Service; and (2) disclose Works and the circumstances surrounding their transmission to any third party to comply with legal obligations or governmental requests or to protect OpenReel.
 If you believe any content violates our member policies, please contact OpenReel immediately at email@example.com so that we can consider its editing or removal.